How to Cut a Burst Fade: Tips from Top Barbers

-How to Cut a Burst Fade?
+How to Cut a Burst Fade: Step-by-Step Advice

-What to Watch Out For
+What to Watch Out for When Cutting a Burst Fade

-Depending on the client’s hair type and density, the pressure points for a Burst Fade can vary, however Charles suggests: “Make sure to take your time on putting your fade line in and dropping it right behind the ear, as your client still wants hair at the back, hence why they are after a burst fade.”
+Because of the curved nature of this style, precision is everything.
+Charles advises: “Make sure to take your time on putting your fade line in and dropping it right behind the ear, as your client still wants hair at the back—hence why they are after a burst fade.”
+Kevin also stresses the importance of perspective: “Make sure you take a step back and have a look at the cut from a distance, so you can see the overall shape that you’ve created.”

 Lead image: Wahl